KodyPay/kody-clientsdk-python/README.md

   CANCELLED = 3;
 }
 ```
-3. **Create a client:** Use the code given is samples to create a client to make the cancel request.
+3. **Create a client:** Use the code given in samples to create a client to make the cancel request.